nlinc1905/drift-monitoring/rebuild/README.md

 ### Testing Multiple Client IDs or Models

 We will have many client IDs/models.
-To test this functionality, you can use the `--nc` or `--nbr_clients` argument for prepare_datasets.py.
+To test this functionality, you can use the `-nc` or `--nbr_clients` argument for prepare_datasets.py.
 The default is 1, but if you run
 ```
-docker exec <container_id> python3 examples/prepare_datasets.py --nc 30
+docker exec <container_id> python3 examples/prepare_datasets.py -nc 30
 ```
 you will run a test for 30 clients/models.
 The client IDs are randomly assigned for testing, so if you run a test for multiple clients, you will not be able to test for different types of drift simultaneously.
 The example will coerce your arguments to prevent error.
-All you have to remember is that if you want to test a particular type of drift, do not use the `--nc` argument, as that will always take priority.
+All you have to remember is that if you want to test a particular type of drift, do not use the `-nc` argument, as that will always take priority.

 After preparing the datasets, run
 ```